t4d-gmbh/working-with-git/source/git/principles.md

 :::{card} Best practices (2/4)
 - Agglomerate commit with a similar subject or purpose in a common branch
-- Incorporate branches with with completed purpose
+- Incorporate branches with completed purpose
 :::

 ## Meaningful steps